 4 portobello mushrooms, de-stalked

-150ml vegetable stock* (I use half a Knorr)
+150ml vegetable stock, I like to use half a Knorr stock pot

 1 garlic clove, crushed